-Your body makes vitamin D when skin is exposed to sunlight, but production often drops with the shorter days of winter, creating a vitamin D deficiency.
+Your body makes vitamin D when skin is exposed to sunlight, but production often drops with the shorter days of winter, especially in the northern hemisphere.
+This could increase the risk for vitamin D deficiency.

 Risks of vitamin D deficiency

 Without enough vitamin D, bones may become weak and brittle over time.
-This increases the risk of rickets in children.
-In adults, you risk a softening of your bones called osteomalacia and osteoporosis.
+In children, this condition is called rickets and remains a worldwide problem.
+Adults risk a softening of the bones called osteomalacia and osteoporosis.
+People with vitamin D deficiency also report bone pain.

 Some people are more at risk for too little intake or absorption of vitamin D: